 Recollections of Papakura

 In an article written by Norm Inder in 1990 for the Papakura Rotary, he recalled that "in those early days the practice was very much a country practice.
-The Papakura Borough as it then was had a population of only some 4000/5000 and was surrounded by the high quality farming districts of Karaka, Paparimu, Ararimu, Hunua and Clevedon.
+The Papakura Borough, as it then was, had a population of only some 4000/5000 and was surrounded by the high quality farming districts of Karaka, Paparimu, Ararimu, Hunua and Clevedon.
 A substantial part of the legal work was oriented towards the farming community."
 Norm recounted that "residential conveyancing and commercial work gradually assumed a more important place in the practice" as South Auckland grew.

-Philip Saunders joined the Firm in 1974 as a staff solicitor and became a partner in 1975.
+Philip Saunders joined the firm in 1974 as a staff solicitor and became a partner in 1975.
 Nicholas Fisher, who was employed as a staff solicitor in 1973, became our first Manurewa based partner in 1976.
-Nick subsequently retired from the firm in 1987.
+Nick subsequently resigned from the firm in 1987.

 Papakura - Second Broadway Office with new logo-1988

 Paul Maskell joined the firm in 1979.
 He was initially based at Papakura but moved to our Manurewa office in 1981.
 He became a partner in 1983.
-Paul continues with the Firm as our Managing Partner based at our new Manukau City office.
+Paul continues with the firm as our Managing Partner based at our new Manukau City office.
 Paul is the leader of our Estate Administration Team.